 We will work conscientiously to address concerns, find solutions to problems and correct mistakes.
 We will always treat you with courtesy and respect, listen to what you say, keep you informed about our progress, and provide you with a response.

-From time to time we receive complaints that do not relate directly to something for which the CDA is responsible.
+From time to time we receive complaints that do not relate directly to something for which Diabetes Canada is responsible.
 As a charity, we have limited resources and must use these in the most effective way possible.
 We may, therefore, choose not to respond to a complaint when:

-A complaint is about something to which the CDA has no direct connection;
+A complaint is about something to which Diabetes Canada has no direct connection;

 Someone unreasonably pursues a complaint to which we have already responded.
 While a complaint may be escalated, we may choose not to reply again and we will always inform you of our decision to do this;